Thursday, September 29, 2022

 This graph shows the three blocks of the road from an aerial perspective:

-An example of what the finished result will look like is below.
-Note again the lane on the left side of this image shows a line of parked cars, similar to the City's project.
+See the photo below for an example of what the finished result will look like.
+Note again, the lane on the left side of this image shows a line of parked cars, similar to the City's project.

-The Engineering Department had virtual meetings in 2021 where they first presented the project.
+The Engineering Department held virtual meetings in 2021 where they first presented the project.
 Various opportunities will be provided this summer for residents to provide feedback.